About our COVID-19 research

 The COVID-19 Personal Experience (COPE) is a questionnaire study that aims to understand the physical and mental health implications of the pandemic.

-We sent out the first round of this questionnaire during the peak of the epidemic in the UK, and we have asked our twins to complete a second and third round at two other points throughout the pandemic.
-We are currently preparing to send out the fourth round of this questionnaire.
-This fourth round will capture people who may be experiencing Long COVID, as well as vaccination status.
+We sent out the first round of this questionnaire during the peak of the epidemic in the UK, and we have asked our twins to complete a second, third, fourth and fifth round at other points throughout the pandemic.
+TwinsUK members have now received their sixth, and hopefully final, round of this questionnaire.
+The sixth round captured people who may be experiencing Long COVID, as well as more information on the broader impact of the pandemic on individuals, two years on from the first questionnaire.

 COVID-19 Antibody and Health Study